 Peace and Love,

-This interview with Ram Bhakt (www.longbeachschoolofyoga.com) unloads the term ‘meditation’ and offers you a deeper understand as to the nature of karma.
+This is an interview with Ram Bhakt (www.longbeachschoolofyoga.com) unloads the term ‘meditation’ and offers you a deeper understand of the nature of karma.

-Simply, meditation is anytime that you step outside of your regular routine to reflect and connect.
-When you practice meditation, you turn on parts of your brain that are higher centers.
+Simply put, meditation is anytime that keeps you outside your routine to reflect and connect.
+When you practice meditation, you turn on the most powerful parts of your brain.

-This helps you to make choices and take actions that are in alignment with the direction you truly which to take in your life.
+This helps you to make right choices and take actions that are in alignment with the direction of your destiny.

-A lot of people make decisions that they regret because they are guided by passion, emotions or a lack of stability within their selves.
-Meditation provides you with a solution to these patterns, to avoid making choices that you could regret.
+Unfortunately, a lot of people make decisions that they regret later because they are guided by passion, emotions or a lack of stability within their selves.
+Meditation provides you with a solution to these patterns, which will help you, avoid making choices that you will later regret.

-Karma can be perceived non-linearly as well as a form of perception.
+Karma can be perceived as a non-linearly well form of perception.
 Karma itself is action or work.
 Our expert refers to the Sutras of Pantajali when unpacking this concept.

 Ultimately, the only thing that is real is the present moment and your perception of it.
-Meditation offers you a path to see more clearly and refine your perception.
+Fortunately, meditation offers you a path to see clearly and refine your perception.

 Ram offers you an alternative to reacting to the circumstances dictated by our choices.
-Karma is both something that is moving in time yet it is also non-existent as the spirit moves through lifetimes unchanged.
+Karma is both something that is moving in time; yet, it is also non-existent as the spirit moves through lifetimes is unchanged.
 When you sit to meditate, you can include both concepts to go beyond the theory.

-When you meditate you can observe your reactions to your actions yet you can also realize that nothing really changed.
-The witness or spirit is the same being that is within you.
+When you meditate, you can observe your reactions to your actions, and also realize that nothing has changed.
+That is why you need to understand that the witness or spirit is the same being that is within you.